HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 followed by a comma and the frame number.
 Note that SPM uses index 1 for the first frame, which corresponds to index 0 in FSL.
-         1. Enter the frame number corresponding to the frame that spans 50-55 min post injection (frame number 14) and hit enter.
+         1. Enter the frame number corresponding to the frame that spans 50-55 min post-injection (frame number 14) and hit enter.
 Click on the `sub001_pib.nii,14` file to add this to the list.
 Enter the next frame number and similarly add it to the list.
 Repeat until you’ve added the last four frames of the PiB image corresponding to 50-70 min post-